SanicTK2/iidxguide/docs/c_scoring.md

 ## EX-SCORE

 EX score is the only scoring system in the game, as of Bistrover.
-It's rules are simple:
+Its rules are simple:

 * PGREAT gives you 2 points.
 * GREAT gives you 1 point.